drduh/macOS-Security-and-Privacy-Guide/README.md

 Follow their [documentation](https://docs.getutm.app/guest-support/macos) to install a macOS VM with just a few clicks.

+Another option is [VMware Fusion](https://www.vmware.com/products/fusion.html), although it costs money.
+You can read their [documentation](https://docs.vmware.com/en/VMware-Fusion/13/com.vmware.fusion.using.doc/GUID-474FC78E-4E77-42B7-A1C6-12C2F378C5B9.html) to see how to install a macOS VM.

 ## First boot

 When macOS first starts, you'll be greeted by **Setup Assistant**.